Non-wellfounded parsimonious proofs and non-uniform complexity: Non-wellfounded Second-Order Parsimonious Linear Logic

-A non-wellfounded system such as $\nwpll$ is inconsistent.
-Indeed, the non-wellfounded coderivation $\zeroder$ in \Cref{fig:der:examples-of-derivations} (on the right) shows that any non-empty sequent is provable in $\nwpll$.
-The coderivation $\zeroder$ in \Cref{fig:der:examples-of-derivations} is not $\cutr$-free, and if $\zeroder \cutelim \der$ then $\der = \zeroder$.
-Thus $\zeroder$ cannot reduce to a $\cutr$-free coderivation, and the cut-elimination theorem cannot hold in $\nwpll$.
-From a computational point of view, this means that the proof system $\nwpll$ can represent non-total functions.
+The non-wellfounded proof system $\nwpll$ is logically inconsistent, as the coderivation $\zeroder$ in {\Cref{eq:box}} shows that any non-empty sequent is provable in $\nwpll$.
+In particular, this coderivation is not $\cutr$-free and can only reduce to itself by a cut elimination step, so that cut elimination fails for $\nwpll$.
+From a computational viewpoint, this means that $\nwpll$ can represent non-total functions.